pian13131/sngn/Spring/01_Spring.md

 ### Qualifier

-To avoid multiple matched classes
+To avoid multiple matched classes which implement the same interface

 `@Qualifier("the desired bean id")`

-**When u want to use Qualifier in constructor injection, u have to put it into the argument**
+***When u want to use Qualifier in constructor injection, u have to put it into the argument***

 ### Scope Annotation